 |Eleuthero Root||Testofen 300 mg|

 The key ingredient in Andropause is likely Testofen.
 Testofen is an extract of the herb fenugreek.
-For more on testofen see the review on Nugenix
+This ingredient is popular and may be found in many sports/aphrodisiac supplements like Nugenix

 Who Is John Abdo

 John Abdo is the fitness expert interviewed during the Androzene TV infomercial.
 His website is JohnAbdo.com.
 Mr. Abdo is the owner of the trademark for Androzene.
 His website also lists that he has been involved with several fitness products such as the Ab-DOer and the author of several books too.

 Who Is Dr J.J.
 Meier D.D